-For more than a decade, successful leaders and managers haven’t been defined by their IQ or technical skills but by the soft skills that are hard to master – an ability to communicate, coach, provide feedback, empower, inspire, collaborate, manage stress, and more.
+For over a decade, successful leaders and managers haven’t been defined by their IQ or technical skills but by the soft skills that are hard to master – an ability to communicate, coach, provide feedback, empower, inspire, collaborate, manage stress, and more.
 When leaders struggle or stumble, it is most often because of one simple, fatal shortcoming – their emotional Intelligence.
+There is a solution:

 Attendees will take and receive their EQ-I 2.0® Workplace Report.
 This report provides a rating of their current use of 15 EQ skills, their impact on their work, emotional and social functioning, well-being, and tips for developing emotional Intelligence.
 Adding an additional lens, their scores are benchmarked against the most effective leaders.